Pacheco returns Bolsonaro MP limiting social media removal | Policy

 “The edition of Provisional Measure No. 1068, of 2021, normative with immediate effectiveness, by promoting unexpected changes to the Civil Framework for the Internet, with a tight deadline for adaptation and with provision for immediate liability for non-compliance with its provisions, generates considerable legal uncertainty for agents subject to it,” says Pacheco.

-At this point, the president of Congress also cites opinions from the Brazilian Bar Association (OAB) and the Attorney General’s Office (PGR) sent to the Supreme Court (STF) and one of the lawsuits challenging the MP.
+At this point, the president of Congress also cites opinions from the Brazilian Bar Association (OAB) and the Attorney General’s Office (PGR) sent to the Supreme Court (STF) in one of the lawsuits contesting the MP.

+Also on Tuesday night, the rapporteur of the actions, Minister Rosa Weber, determined the suspension of the provisional measure.
+The two decisions have a similar meaning and, in practice, they restore the rules that were valid for social networks before the edition of the MP.

 Bolsonaro edits MP that limits content removal on social networks